Wildlife Rehabilitation in Virginia

-For those seeking continuing education credits for obtaining or renewing rehabilitation permits, or for those simply interested in learning more about how to get involved in helping wildlife, the Wildlife Center offers introductory “On the Road” wildlife rehabilitation training classes.
-These classes are scheduled throughout the year at locations throughout Virginia.
+For those seeking continuing education credits for obtaining or renewing rehabilitation permits, or for those simply interested in learning more about how to get involved in helping wildlife, the Wildlife Center offers introductory wildlife rehabilitation training classes.
+These classes are scheduled throughout the year online, and occasionally at locations throughout Virginia.

 The Wildlife Center also provides continuing-education training for wildlife rehabilitators through our annual two-day Call of the Wild conference, which is specifically designed for rehabilitators and other wildlife “first responders”.
 Each year more than 120 participants from across the United States attend the Call of the Wild conference.